wearebraid/vueformulate.com/docs/guide/forms/error-handling/README.md

 #### The `errorHandler` function

 So where did all that handler code go?
-Probably extracted to a helper file like `libs/utils` — thats up to you, but formulate wants to know how to access it.
+Probably extracted to a helper file like `libs/utils` — thats up to you, but Formulate wants to know how to access it.
 When registering Vue Formulate, let it know where your error handler is.

 ```js